With beautiful beaches, white sand dune areas and a rich and diverse culture, Natal offers its visitors a unique leisure and entertainment experience.

 The Cajueiro de Pirangi is known as the largest cashew tree in the world.
 It is a gigantic tree on the Pirangi do Norte beach, 12 km to the South of Natal.
 The tree covers an area of approximately 8,500 square meters, with a perimeter of approximately 500 m, and produces from 70 to the 80 thousand cashews at harvest.Among Natal's monuments is the Fortaleza dos Reis Magos, a landmark of the city.
 The site preserves cannons exposed at the top of the building, a chapel with a fresh water well and living quarters.

-Natal Airport is located in São Gonçalo do Amarante, about 15 km away from the center of the capital, and receives domestic and international flights.
+Natal's Airport is in Sao Gonçalo do Amarante, about 15 km from the center of the capital, with both domestic and international flights.

-Natal is linked to the South of the country by the BR-101 highway, and to the North by the BR-304 highway.
-The Severino Tomaz da Silveira Bus Station is at Av.
-Cap M. Gouveia, 1.597 – Nossa Senhora de Nazaré.
+Natal is connected to the south of the country by BR-101, and to the north by BR-304.
+The Bus Terminal Severino Tomaz da Silveira is in Av.
+Cap M. Gouveia, 1.597 – Nossa Senhora de Nazare.

-The urban bus fleet consists of 646 buses that take, on average, more than 10 thousand passengers per month.
-Refer to the lines that run through the main tourist attractions of the city.
+The urban bus fleet has 646 buses that transport more than 10 thousand passengers a month.
+Check the bus lines that go by the city's touristic attractions.

 Personal or rental vehicles

-You can rent a car for touring in Natal.
-This map can help.
+You can rent a car to tour Natal.
+This map might help.

-You can pass through the city by taxi.
-Calculate the fare and refer to the companies which provide this type of service.
+You can get around the city by taxi.
+Estimate the fare and check the companies that provide this service.